 DriveBC is our most popular website and it’s easy to see why.
 It’s the place you go to find out everything you need to know about road conditions and events across the province and to make informed decisions about travelling, before you head out on the highway.

-Recently, you asked us how and when information is updated on the site.
-It’s a good question and one we are happy to answer (along with a couple of other questions sent in to us recently).
+Some of you have asked us how and when information is updated on the site.
+It’s a good question and one we are happy to answer (along with a couple of other popular questions).
 Read on:

 1. Where does the information come from?

 When an event happens on a provincial highway, whether it’s planned or un-planned, our goal is to get the word out as soon as possible.

 Getting and sharing the right information in a timely way means that we have to draw on multiple sources for updates, including:

 - emergency services (police, ambulance, fire),

 - and – last but definitely not least YOU – the travelling public.